telerik/fiddler-everywhere-docs/rules-presets/map-traffic/map-file.md

 1. (Optional) If you need to test a URL that your DNS server cannot resolve, create a **Return CONNECT Tunnel** action.

-1. Create a **Return File** action and set the path to the DAT file that contains the modified HTTP request.
+1. Create a **Return File** action and set the path to the DAT file that contains the modified HTTP response.
+The DAT file must contain a well-formed HTTP response.
 For example:

     ```
     HTTP/2 200